 Getting the HAR dump

-- Go the hamburger menu and navigate to More Tools > Developer Tools*
+- Go to the hamburger menu and navigate to More Tools > Developer Tools*

 - Select the ‘Network’ tab and enable the ‘Preserve Log’ and ‘Disable Cache’ fields.